Soostone/katip/katip/README.md

 ## Examples
-Be sure to look in the @examples@ directory for some examples of how to integrate Katip into your own stack.
+Be sure to look in the `examples` directory for some examples of how to integrate Katip into your own stack.